ha-minh-vuong/HEPLog/README.md

 log.fatal()
 ```

-HEPLog supports module log.
-So, in your module, you create an empty subclass of `HEPModuleLog`, and obtain the log object by `let log = HEPModuleSubClassLog.log`.
+`HEPLog` supports module log.
+To use it, you can create an empty subclass of `HEPModuleLog`, and obtain the log object by `let log = HEPModuleSubClassLog.log`.
 A client of your module can enable or disable the log in your module by `HEPModuleSubClassLog.enable = true // or false`.

 ### Installation